hashicorp/terraform/website/docs/configuration/variables.html.md

 ## Description

-The `variable` block configures a single input variable for a Terraform configuration.
-Multiple variables blocks can be used to add multiple variables.
+The `variable` block configures a single input variable for a Terraform module.
+Each block declares a single variable.

-The `name` given to the variable block is the name used to set the variable via the CLI as well as reference the variable throughout the Terraform configuration.
+The name given in the block header is used to assign a value to the variable via the CLI and to reference the variable elsewhere in the configuration.

-Within the block (the `{ }`) is configuration for the variable.
+Within the block body (between `{ }`) is configuration for the variable, which accepts the following arguments:
-These are the parameters that can be set:

-- `type` (optional) - If set this defines the type of the variable.
+- `type` (Optional) - If set this defines the type of the variable.
 Valid values are `string`, `list`, and `map`.
-If this field is omitted, the variable type will be inferred based on the `default`.
+If this field is omitted, the variable type will be inferred based on `default`.
 If no `default` is provided, the type is assumed to be `string`.

-- `default` (optional) - This sets a default value for the variable.
-If no default is provided, the variable is considered required and Terraform will error if it is not set.
-The default value can be any of the data types Terraform supports.
-This is covered in more detail below.
+- `default` (Optional) - This sets a default value for the variable.
+If no default is provided, Terraform will raise an error if a value is not provided by the caller.
+The default value can be of any of the supported data types, as described below.
+If `type` is also set, the given value must be of the specified type.

-- `description` (optional) - A human-friendly description for the variable.
+- `description` (Optional) - A human-friendly description for the variable.
 This is primarily for documentation for users using your Terraform configuration.
-A future version of Terraform will expose these descriptions as part of some Terraform CLI command.
+  When a module is published in [Terraform Registry](https://registry.terraform.io/), the given description is shown as part of the documentation.

 The name of a variable can be any valid identifier.
 However, due to the interpretation of [module configuration blocks](/docs/configuration/modules.html),